No One Reads My Blog – 10 Practical And Simple Solutions

 You need at least one featured image that will appear when your post is shared.

-But for a reader, more images not only help inform or entertain, but they also help break up your text and make it more comfortable to read.
+But for a reader, more images not only help inform or entertain but also help break up your text and make it more comfortable to read.

 Try to add at least two more images if you have a word count of around 1,000 words.